 When you register to Control Room, you get your own workspace.
 When working with other developers, you will want to create a common workspace.
 Processes are created into workspaces, and Vault secrets and Runtime Environments are workspace-specific.

 To run a software robot in Control Room, you execute a Process.
 Processes are created within workspaces, and users need to have access to a workspace to execute and edit the processes contained in it.
 When creating a process, you will choose which steps are executed, in which order, and by which runtime environment.
 Processes can be scheduled and triggered either manually in the Control Room UI or via an API.

 A step is a reusable part of a process that can be executed in isolation of other steps.
 You can configure a process to run multiple steps in sequence.
 A good reason to divide your process into steps is that a step can be run only by one runtime environment.
 For example, if you have a multi-step process that needs to partly be run on the cloud and partly on self-hosted machines, you can divide it into two steps and configure each of them independently when creating a process.

 The most common use case is to trigger a Robot Framework script, but you can configure a step to run Python scripts directly or even programs written in any language.

 You can import your robots into Control Room as zip files, that follow the robot structure guidelines.
 A robot can include more than one step.
 Steps in the same robot can easily share code and needed data.
-One robot is edited at a time in Robocorp Lab.
 For example, you could create one robot that groups all the steps that work with one target system, for example, Excel or SAP.

 The robots that Control Room controls are ultimately run by Runtime Environments.
 A runtime environment can be a cloud runtime environment (a Docker container), or a local runtime environment, running on a Windows, macOS, or Linux machine using Robocorp Workforce Agent.